Floydlang/floyd/docs/README.md

-# 3 - FLOYD STUDIO
+# SOLUTION PART 3/3 - FLOYD STUDIO

 TODO 1.0
 This is a webbased interactive tool for making, exploring and tuning complete software systems.